Sandwich1699975/NetCheck/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)

 ![Summary Dashboard](assets/summary.png)

-Caption: A screenshot of the summary section of the Grafana dashboard with 2 devices reporting
+> A screenshot of the summary section of the Grafana dashboard with 2 devices reporting

 ![Flowchart](assets/flowchart.svg)

+> A flowchart of systems used in a NetCheck setup

 NetCheck is persistent network uptime and speed logging Grafana exporter intended for use on mutiple Raspberry Pis.